All About Nomic,

 Wait, Nomic VII?
 What happened to the first six games?

 This series of games started with Nomic I back in May 2018, and have roughly been held yearly ever since.
 Each game took anywhere from two to nine months; we expect this game to last somewhere in that time range.
-The most recent game, Nomic VI, started December 2022 and ended September 2023.
+The most last game, Nomic VI, started December 2022 and ended September 2023.

 You can compare how the rules in that game started at https://bit.ly/48DCJu0 with how they ended at https://bit.ly/3wE74LX.